Agentic AI

 Most AI projects fail because the workflow, permissions and fallback paths were never thought through properly.

 Businesses are moving past chatbot demos and asking for AI systems that can do real work.
-A support agent that can look up orders, a procurement assistant that can place purchase requests, or a document reviewer that can flag compliance gaps.
+A support agent that can look up orders, a procurement assistant that can place purchase requests or a document reviewer that can flag compliance gaps.
 These are no longer science fiction.
 The technology has matured.
 The question is whether your organisation is ready to deploy it safely.

 The hard part is not only model quality.
 It is workflow design, permissions, integration and control.
 We have seen teams spend months tuning prompts while the real failure points (who can the agent call, what can it change, what happens when it is wrong) go unaddressed.
 When the demo works in a sandbox, it is easy to assume production will be fine.
 It rarely is.
 As one client put it: "The demo looked great.
 Production was a different story."